D9ping/IpAddressExpress/README.md

 It then compares the result with the previous result to detect if the public IPv4 address has changed.
 If change is detected from previous request, the change is confirmed with another randomly selected public IPv4 address https service so if one public IPv4 https service is lying, the lie is detected.
-If the public IPv4 address is valid and is different from last run the posthook command execute with the new IPv4 address as first commandline parameter.
+If the public IPv4 address is valid and is different from last run the posthook command is executed with the new IPv4 address as first commandline parameter.

 ### Flowchart of PublicIpChangeDetector operations ###